chrisvidal/death-notes/_posts/2016-10-31-getting-started.md

 ---
 ### Impermanence

-One my teacher way to teach to the impermanence concept is to remind us that when we are not inside a life disaster moment, we are just between two life disaster moments.
+One of my teachers explains the concept of impermanence by reminding us that if we really think about it, we are either in the middle of a disaster or between two disasters.

-The first understanding is that life is a constant flow of  unpredictable moments.
-You don’t know what is coming and you only know what you are into at the present moment.
+Basically, life is a constant flow of unpredictable moments.
+You don’t know what is coming and you only know what’s unfolding in the present moment.

-The deeper understanding would be to deeply acknowledge and surrender to the first one so that we find in the present moment the very source of an (our) happier life.
+An even deeper understanding would be to honestly acknowledge and surrender to the fact that we don’t know what will happen.
+And, if we can truly embrace this, we can then find a happier life in this very moment.

-So now, applying the concept of impermanence on death and our daily life would give us the following different situations:
+So, if we apply the concept of impermanence to death and our daily life, it might appear in the following situations:

-- you will be dying in maybe few weeks or few months,
+- you will die in perhaps a few weeks or months,
-- you know someone in your entourage who is going to die soon,
+- someone close to you is going to die soon,
-- you know someone who just died recently,
+- someone you know has died recently

-- if you are not in one of the three previous categories, you are just in the middle of one of them.
+If you aren’t in one of the three categories above, you are actually just in between them and one of them will definitely happen to you sooner or later.

-As a very dear person to me was sharing with me this afternoon, death will ineluctably bring up emotions and regrets, whichever of the previous situations we are in.
+And, as a very dear person shared with me this afternoon, death will inevitably bring up emotions and regrets, no matter which of three previous situations we find ourselves in.

-But make no mistakes here.
-We can be prepared as much as we can be, and still emotions and regrets will arise from our mind.
+Make no mistakes here: we can be prepared as much as possible, and emotions and regrets will still arise.
 I guess this is our human nature.

-But it does not mean that we don’t have to be prepared or to be questioning the cycle of life and death.
-I mean, isn’t it part of the fundamental questions that any of us should be asking ourselves and discussing with others: Who am i ?
-What am doing here on earth ?
-What is the meaning of life ?
+But this does not mean that we don’t need to be prepared or to be questioning the cycle of life and death.
+To me, this is one of the fundamental questions all of us should be asking ourselves and discussing with others: Who am I ?
+What am I doing here on earth?
+What is the meaning of life?

-To quickly summarise our life situation, we all know that we are gonna die but we don’t acknowledge it and we are acting like it will not happen.
+To quickly summarise: we all know that we are going to die but we don’t acknowledge it and we act like it will not happen.

-One of the reason of this behaviour can be find in the extension of our lifespan over the last century.
+One of the reasons for this attitude is because of the extension of our lifespan over the last century.
-“It’s ok, i will have time to think about it when i’m retired” we usually try to convince ourselves.
-Well, if you get to retire yes maybe.
+“It’s ok, I will have time to think about death when I’m retired,” we usually try to convince ourselves.
+Well, maybe that’s so if you get that far.

-And how many of us have lost a grand-parent, a father, a mother, a brother, a sister, a son, a daughter, someone really close to us ?
+And how many of us have lost a grand-parent, a father, a mother, a brother, a sister, a son, a daughter, someone really close to us?
-Really we can’t hide like i did try for so many years neither we can’t escape from the future of this situation.
+We can try to hide from this like I did but eventually we can’t escape the reality of this kind of loss.

-So, i’m just inviting you to think about death, and see for yourself what comes to mind in the first place.
+So, I’d like to invite you to think about death, and see for yourself what comes to mind.

-For me, it was the total helplessness felt in front of the dying.
-I didn’t know what to say or to do with the family or the dying or the doctors or the nurse or my friends when they asked questions.
-Because i though i can do something, because i though i have to do something.
-I just learned 17 years after that the only thing we can do is to be here, to be present with the persons and acknowledge the situation.
+For me, when I first reflected on death, I remembered the feeling of total helplessness when confronted with a dying person.
+I didn’t know what to say or to do with the family or the dying person or the doctors, the nurses or my friends when they asked questions.
+And this is because I thought there was something I could do and there was something I should do.
+Interestingly, I just learned 17 years later that the only thing we can really do is to be there, to be present with everyone and acknowledge the situation.

-> There is no greater act for others than acknowledging and being here with the person.
+> There is no greater act for others than acknowledging and being there with the person.

-For you, it might be totally something else that comes up, let it come up and explore it gently.
+For you, something totally different might come up when you contemplate death.
+Whatever it is, I invite you to let it come up and explore it gently.

 Try this:
 - find a comfortable sitting position in a quiet place
 - close your eyes and bring your attention inward
 - quickly check your entire body and notice any tension
-- relax this tensions during the expiration
+- relax this tension during the exhale
 - bring to mind the word “death”
 - don’t try to think, just invite the word in
-- and observe what is coming up with in your body, in your heart and in your mind
+- observe what is coming up within your body, in your heart and in your mind
 - open your eyes, stay still for few more seconds looking at the experience
 - you can write down whatever came up